ProHackTech/FreshProxies/README.md

 ## Instructions

-You need the following python packages installed:
+You need the following python packages installed: argparse, selenium, requests, ptable

-- argparse

-- selenium

-- requests
+You can install all by:

+### Windows

+> python3 -m pip install -r requirements.txt

+### Linux

+> pip3 install -r requirements.txt

+or

+> python3-pip install -r requirements.txt

 You will need Firefox installed on the system.
 Gecko driver executable file is provieded for Windows users.
 Linux users can enjoy without any executables, as long as Firefox is installed.